kzalesak/Schmittsynth/readme.md

 <img src="fig/sync_setup.png" width="400" alt="Rendering of a synth in sync setup.">

 ### Decay effect
 When the decay capacitor is added, an interesting envelope effect upon power off is created, a combination of decreasing volume and increasing frequency.
 It is recommended that a female pin header is soldered in place of the capacitor allowing a quick change of the capacitor.
 A large value (>10uF) is necessary for the effect to be strongly apparent.
+Pay attention to the polarity, the negative lead position is marked white.

-It is this capacitor on the board:
+This is the decay capacitor on the board:

 <img src="fig/decay_setup.png" width="400" alt="Rendering of a synth with the decay effect capacitor in a circle.">